-Beeks Analytics provides unrivalled visibility that enables you to track and analyse the real-time performance of every single price, quote, or trade traversing business critical processes.
-Identify outliers and bottlenecks, understand capacity issues, verify new system roll-out performance, and ultimately ensure delivery of a consistent and high-quality trading environment.
+Beeks Analytics empowers your business to track and analyse the real-time performance of every single message traversing business-critical processes.
+Identify outliers and bottlenecks, understand capacity issues, verify new system roll-out performance, and ultimately ensure provision of a consistent and high-quality trading environment.

 Do I have performance problems with any of my trading counterparties?